namshi/preconfig/README.md

 ## Usage

-Below are some usage examples.
+You can see some [examples](src/Namshi/PreConfig/Example/example.php).

 ### Access a multi-dimensional array